jeromeetienne/babel-plugin-jsdoced/docs/script-jsdoced-praise-in-30seconds.md

 # Script praise
-- Pure javascript - works in node.js and browser
+- works in node.js and browser
+- no dependancies
 - support source maps
-- works with new es6 arrow function
 - works with es2015 and react/jsx
+- even works with new es6 arrow function